intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 observability discussion, as always also touching on the effects of increased encryption.
-(The group once more succeeded in not making headway in resolving the different perspective and interests involved in that, but did demonstrate that we're making progress on the discussion being less heated;-)
+(The group once more succeeded in not making headway in resolving the different perspectives and interests involved in that, but did demonstrate that we're making progress on the discussion being less heated;-)